crudbetter/js-framework-survival-guide/README.md

 Then I had a child.
 I still love JavaScript, but I'm no longer quite so keen on the rate of change - a family to support increases the anxiety from "not keeping up".

 For the remainder of 2015 I had Allen's article in the back of my mind.
 I was working for a client who's JavaScript application (we'll call it a semi-SPA) was only a couple of years old at most, implemented with Knockout and was already legacy.
-Yet moving to a new shiny framework would be painful in the extreme and viable from a business point-of-view, i.e. too expensive without first a significant ROI on the first version.
+Yet moving to a new shiny framework would be painful in the extreme and not viable from a business point-of-view, i.e. too expensive without first a significant ROI on the first version.

 Most line-of-business applications have a core domain with code that is unique to that problem space.
 The rest is framework and plumbing boilerplate.